gcantieni/hive-mind/README.md

 * Implement a 'hive view' to micro manage specific hive functions
 * Have hive menu that's composed of hexagons where you can assign bees to certain activities

-### Nitty-gritty checklist
-* [x] Menu of possible objects to place
-* [x] A resources bar on the menu that measures honey/pollen/water/resin supply
-* [x] The ability to move a bee towards a destination
-* [x] A cost to each recruit/item
-* [x] A starting (randomly generated?) map of flowers read from a JSON file.
-* Added functionality for bees and the ability to sync with their hive e.g. `bees.goHome` should send the hive where they were created
-* A sign of which object you've chosen and a translucent version that hovers around the mouse, and a signifier
-* Rotate bee sprites so that they are facing in their direction of travel
-* Implement drag and drop listener (or think of different game mechanic for selecting multiple bees).